A glossary of common terms used throughout OpenMS documentation.

 - TOPP Tools#

-OpenMS provides a number of functions that process mass spectrometry data called TOPP tools.
+OpenMS provides a number of programs, called TOPP tools, that process mass spectrometry data.
 More information on TOPP tools can be found in the OpenMS API reference documentation.

-TOPPView is a viewer for MS and HPLC-MS data.
+TOPPView is a viewer for MS and HPLC-MS data which ships with OpenMS.
 More information is available in TOPPView documentation.